xy-241/CS-Notes/content/Tools/Datadog/Datadog Lambda Monitoring.md

 tags:
   - Datadog
 Creation Date: 2023-12-18, 14:20
-Last Date: 2023-12-18T15:40:17+08:00
+Last Date: 2023-12-19T10:55:35+08:00
 References:
 ---
 ## Abstract
 ---
-- The following is the architecture
+- The following is the architecture, we need to [[#Add Datadog Lambda Extension]], [[#Add Datadog Lambda Library]] and [[#Fine tune with Environment Variables]]
 [<img src="https://datadog-docs.imgix.net/images/serverless/serverless_custom_metrics.5c2b598d14c340160ea6a2a0a360af1e.png?fit=max&auto=format">](https://datadog-docs.imgix.net/images/serverless/serverless_custom_metrics.5c2b598d14c340160ea6a2a0a360af1e.png?fit=max&auto=format)

 >[!info] Understand messages generated Datadog
 >Datadog gives insights to the lambda functions it is monitoring.
-[Here](https://docs.datadoghq.com/serverless/guide/serverless_warnings/#generated-warnings) is a list of insights it can generate, and the meanings
+[Here](https://docs.datadoghq.com/serverless/guide/serverless_warnings/#generated-warnings) is a list of insights it can generate, and the corresponding meanings

 ## Setup Example
 ---